sohaibgamer/Minecraft-Tick-Solver/README.md

 # What Is Minecraft Tick Solver?
-its a converter between minecraft ticks and real life seconds its pretty good for redstone cases!
+its a converter between minecraft ticks and real life seconds

-i hope you guys like it
-and btw its malware free

 # Requirements
 Python 3.12

+# Safety
+Its Malware Free!

+# Creator Message
+i hope you guys like it!